How to Write a Book: The Ultimate Guide

 These days we’re all apparently expected to multitask flawlessly, but take it from us: do not multitask your editing.
 If you’re doing it yourself, it’s best to break editing tasks down into a list and complete each item separately.

 For example, your first task might be to look for glue words and extraneous adverbs, your second task might be to break up run-on sentences, your third task might be to look for inconsistencies, and so on and so forth.
 Doing all these at once will surely lead to oversight — and exhaustion — so just take them on one at a time.
+You can go here to download a comprehensive editing checklist.

 7. Write the second draft